difiore/Intro_to_R_Reader/_book/08_Playing_Nicely_With_Others_and_Communicating.md

 ## Commenting Code

+> Commenting your code is like cleaning your bathroom - you never want to do it, but it really does create a more pleasant experience for you and your guests.
+> <div align = "right">--- Ryan Campbell</div>

 When you insert a hashtag (`#`) before a line in your code, R won't try to run it.
 This can be used to explain what you're doing at each step of a complicated process, and is referred to as commenting your code.
 For instance: